Admitted International Students

 Travel Tips and Airport Pick Up

 You should arrange your flight in time to join us for international orientation.
-It is very important to be at orientation—do not miss this important event!
+It is very important to be at New International Student and Scholar Orientation and New Student Orientation!
 You should also only arrange your flight after you have obtained your visa.
-Please visit https://www.hmc.edu/student-life/orientation/ for your orientation date.

 Choosing an Airport